-Upload as a single PDF file; 120 pages recommended.
+Complete and upload the Project Readiness Template as a single PDF file; 120 pages recommended.

 Please see Additional Guidance, Project Readiness Resources, for resources to assist with the project readiness component.

 5. Environmental Performance

 Attachment 7: Environmental Performance Template

 The Environmental Performance attachment should describe the project's impact on criteria pollutants (such as NOx), toxic air contaminants, and hazardous air pollutants.
 Provide a detailed explanation of additional co-benefits such as: water conservation, value-added products, utilization of waste heat, reduction of odor, nutrient management, etc. Discuss the strategy to achieve these benefits and ensure they are included in the Work Plan attachment and Budget Worksheet section.